l3002/nu-tech/market-ready-service/Project-1/Final-Task-List.md

 After that restart the below services:

-- ssh
 - ufw
+- apache2

-Now, disable the `ssh` services.
+Now, disable the `apache2` services.

+Go to the unzipped folder and configure the inventory with nodes created above.
+Moreover, the modify the playbook inside it to reboot the systems in the inventory and run that playbook.